 As the subcontinent moved towards independence from the British rule, it turned out to be clear that Hindu and Muslim interests couldn’t be accommodated.
 The slogan of a separate Muslim state came to prominence during the 1920s and 30s.
 It was driven by the great philosopher of the subcontinent Allama Muhammad Iqbal and the leader of the All India Muslim League, Muhammad Ali Jinnah.

-As the Hindus were in majority and Muslims in minority, Muhammad Ali Jinnah was pretty sure that Hindu Majority will interfere with Muslim ways of living and they might take their social and religious freedom in future.
+As the Hindus were in majority and Muslims in minority, Muhammad Ali Jinnah was pretty sure that Hindu Majority will interfere with Muslim ways of living and they might take their social and religious freedom in the future.
 In light of these intense feelings, Quaid-e-Azam Muhammad Ali Jinnah started a campaign advocating a separate Muslim state.
 This idea for a separate Muslim homeland was liked by the Muslim lion’s share in the subcontinent, and within a few years, millions of Indian Muslims pledged support to Jinnah in his endeavors.

 Seeing the violence between Hindus and Muslims, viceroy Lord Mountbatten advised the partition of the country into two different states; a Hindu-majority nation and a separate Muslim-majority nation.
 British-ruled India was partitioned into two newly independent countries; Pakistan and India.